LeaPhant/osu-beatmap-database/README.md

 `star_rating` is a range between two numbers.
 Can also be a single number used as difficulty range.

-`tags` are tags seperated by "," searching the database similar to the in-game search.
+`tags` are tags separated by "," searching the database similar to the in-game search.